-The internal audit activity remains free from interference by anyone within Legal & General.
-This includes the choice of business areas to audit, procedures, frequency, timing, or the content of reports.
+The internal audit activity remains free from interference by anyone within L&G. This includes the choice of business areas to audit, procedures, frequency, timing, or the content of reports.
 This ensures that GIA can maintain its necessary independent and objective perspective.

-Internal auditors have no direct operational responsibility or authority over any of the activities audited.
-Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair internal auditors' judgment.
+Internal auditors in GIA have no direct operational responsibility or authority over any of the activities audited.
+Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment.